projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/azu.md

 Then, [follow the ask-engine documentation to deploy your cluster](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/deploy.md), passing your cluster definition to `aks-engine deploy` via the `-m` flag.

+The geeky details of what you get:
+{% include geek-details.html details='Policy:Calico,IPAM:Azure,CNI:Azure,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}

 #### Other options and tools

 ##### {{site.prodname}} networking